ervinnecula/code-analyser/README.md

 ## Prerequisites

 - clone this repository
-- sign Up for an account on GitHub.com
+- Sign Up/In for an account on GitHub.com
 - install a `MySQL` database.
 I've used `8.0.16 (MySQL Community Server - GPL)`
 - install a Tomcat server.
 I've personally used Tomcat 8.5.42, but you could also try with newer versions, I guess.